Table of Contents

 Here’s everything you need to know about how to ask a professor for a letter of recommendation for grad school!

-What’s a Grad School Letter of Recommendation and Why Do You Need One?
+What’s a Grad School Letter of Recommendation?

 At this point, you most likely already know what a letter of recommendation is.
 You most likely needed recommendation letters to apply for undergrad school, after all.
 Recommendation letters are typically the same whether you need them to apply for undergrad or graduate studies.